Ank-22/OSIC-Pulmonary-Fibrosis-Progression/README.md

 # OSIC-Pulmonary-Fibrosis-Progression
 ## Basic Overview
-This is Our approch for the kaggle Compitition for OSIC Pulmonary Fibrosis Progression
+This is Our approch for the kaggle Competition for OSIC Pulmonary Fibrosis Progression

-The Link to the Compitition : https://www.kaggle.com/c/osic-pulmonary-fibrosis-progression/overview/description
+***The Link to the Compitition :*** https://www.kaggle.com/c/osic-pulmonary-fibrosis-progression/overview/description

 ### Description